Hope0-arch/RAG-Tutor/README.md

   You yourself can easily do this project by first downloading ollama [ LINK: https://ollama.com/download/windows ]

   STEP 1:
    After downloading ollama enter this command into the terminal:

-    --> ollama pull gemma3:4b { 3.3 GB SIZE }
+     ollama pull gemma3:4b { 3.3 GB SIZE }
-    --> ollama pull embeddinggemma { 621 MB SIZE }
+     ollama pull embeddinggemma { 621 MB SIZE }

    currently I'm using this LLM but remember to find an LLM which suits your project and your hardware!!

+  STEP 2:
+   Install these python libraries ( Choose based on your project but these are small stuff)

+           pip install customtkinter
+           pip install ollama
+           pip install pypdf
+  STEP 3:
+  JUST CODE :)